Nlin2/Chrome_Extension_Dexter_Lab/README.md

 # Chicken nut bread
-Ever wanted to know what its like to see the world through the eyes of a first generation Filipino-American immigrant?
+Ever wanted to know what its like to see the world through the eyes of Dexter of Dexter's Laboratory?
 Now is your chance!
 Works with Wikipedia, Twitter
 ![Alt text](trump.png)
 ![Alt text](vet.png)